cybertracell/cybertracell/README.md

 ### WELCOME TO MY GITHUB/ PORTFOLIO

-#### I am a Cybersecurity Researcher that likes to dive into various parts of Cybersecurity such as
+#### I am a Cyber Security Researcher that likes to dive into various parts of Cyber Security such as
 #### [Hardware Hacking, Programming For Security, Red Teaming, Blue Teaming, Forensics, and Network Security.]
 #### I also have a strong interest in other forms of hacking such as Lockpicking and Social Engineering.